-FIGURE 12: Full range of SiZer analyses of a flow cytometry data set Figures 11a, b, c and d show conventional, row-wise, Bonferroni and independent rows global SiZer versions, respectively.
+FIGURE 12: Full range of SiZer analyses of a flow cytometry data set.
+Figures 11a, b and c show conventional, row-wise and global SiZer versions, respectively.

 Based on this experience, and a number of other examples studied during this research, we recommend that the default version of SiZer be the new rowwise approach.
 This choice is made to give reasonable power, but it needs to be kept in mind that the statistical inference is not completely valid in the classical sense, which is often acceptable in exploratory data analysis situations.
-When statistical rigor is essential (e.g. before making a large investment of research effort in understanding "phenomena found") it is recommended that the global versions be used.
-Both global versions are useful, because they have different sensitivities.
-The Bonferroni Global method is somewhat more powerful at finding structure at coarser scales, while the Independent Row Global version has more power at finer scales.
+When statistical rigor is essential (e.g. before making a large investment of research effort in understanding "phenomena found") it is recommended that the global version be used.